0717CCC/TUM-Information-System-Essay/README.md

 - Reduced development cost through continuous feedback

 ### 4. Key Insight
 There is **no one-size-fits-all agile framework**.
-This perspective highlights a key research gap: identifying which organizational structures best fit different large-scale contexts to enable more effective agile adoption.
+Thus, this perspective highlights a key research gap: identifying which organizational structures best fit different large-scale contexts to enable more effective agile adoption.